apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Don't try to resolve DNS, forward all DNS requests to the parent.
 This is off (``0``) by default.

 HTTP Connection Timeouts
 ========================

 .. ts:cv:: CONFIG proxy.config.http.keep_alive_no_activity_timeout_in INT 115
    :reloadable:

    Specifies how long Traffic Server keeps connections to clients open for a subsequent request after a transaction ends.
+A value of ``0`` will disable the no activity timeout.

 .. ts:cv:: CONFIG proxy.config.http.keep_alive_no_activity_timeout_out INT 120
    :reloadable:

    Specifies how long Traffic Server keeps connections to origin servers open for a subsequent transfer of data after a transaction ends.
+A value of ``0`` will disable the no activity timeout.

 .. ts:cv:: CONFIG proxy.config.http.transaction_no_activity_timeout_in INT 30
    :reloadable: